Yogesh0102/project/README.md

 ***
 ## Project

-In todays global age the world has shrunk to a much smaller place, That is another way of saying **you can have food and flavours from around the world** at your doorstep.
+In todays global age the world has shrunk to a much smaller place,But that is another way of saying **you can have food and flavours from around the world** at your doorstep.
 This project helps those foodies that are in need of something new to eat.
 Our site also takes care of **health conscious** people as it can show the amount of `nutrients` as well as `calories` of each dish.

 Also if clicked on your interested dish, you are transferred to a new site with recipe of the dish.